zjzshyq/zjzshyq.github.io/USL_final_paper.md

 After clustering with K=4, we plot the nodes with the top 3 components in the 3D nodes scatter figure.

+These 4 clusters are people from East Asia representing travelling destination preferences with juice bars, dance clubs and resorts.
+Travellers in the blue cluster do not like these 3 destinations but can accept resorts at least.
+Travellers in the green cluster are keen on resorts and someone thinks dance clubs are also not bad choices.
+Travellers in the red cluster like both resorts and juice bars.
+Travellers in the yellow cluster may choose resorts as their first priority.

 ![pic_3.4](./img/3d_1.jpg)

 Dropping feature 3, 6, and 2 which are the most important features for the top 3 components will get the silhouette score figure and nodes scatter figure below showing the instability of the silhouette score and the implicit result of nodes scatter.

 ![pic_3.5](./img/sil_3d_2.jpg)

 Dropping feature 9,1,10 which are not so important and not so unimportant